-Week's editorial about self-pleasure and kittens; I would like to say ... wait a minute!
+THIS letter is in response to last week's editorial about self-pleasure and kittens; I would like to say ... wait a minute!
 There was no issue of The Moon last week.
 What the heck!
 This entire thing is a sham, a SHAM I tell you!
 This is the first issue.
 And who knows if there will be another one!
 This is all a big SHAM!

 Ann Oyed, Mississauga

 ANNOYING NEIGHBOURS

 Dear Editors: